Phoebe Waller-Bridge is not in favour of a female James Bond

 - READ MORE: 50 Things you didn’t know about James Bond

-The Fleabag creator, who is credited as part of the No Time To Die writing team, was asked during tonight’s (September 28) premiere of the latest Bond film whether a female actor could take over as 007 from Daniel Craig.
+The Fleabag creator, who is credited as part of the No Time To Die writing team, was asked during tonight’s (September 28) premiere of the latest Bond film whether a female actor could take over from Daniel Craig as 007.

 “I think Bond is James Bond,” she responded.
 “We just need to cook up someone to rival him.”